transferwise/pipelinewise-tap-s3-csv/README.md

 - **aws_endpoint_url**: (Optional): The complete URL to use for the constructed client.
 Normally, botocore will automatically construct the appropriate URL to use when communicating with a service.
 You can specify a complete URL (including the "http/https" scheme) to override this behavior.
 For example https://nyc3.digitaloceanspaces.com
 - **start_date**: This is the datetime that the tap will use to look for newly updated or created files, based on the modified timestamp of the file.
 - **bucket**: The name of the bucket to search for files under.
 - **tables**: JSON object that the tap will use to search for files, and emit records as "tables" from those files.
+- **table_suffix**: A suffix may be appended to the end of every stream_id / table_name.
+This maybe useful if you want a runtime configuration like process date appended to the end of each table_name to make it unique.

-The `table` field consists of one or more objects, that describe how to find files and emit records.
+The `tables` field consists of one or more objects, that describe how to find files and emit records.
 A more detailed (and unescaped) example below:

 ```
 [